stensjoberg/pton-prowl/README.md

     pip3 install -r requirements.txt

-Next, setup a mySQL database and configure the database settings in /settings/base.py to match your mySQL configurations.
+Next, setup a mySQL database and configure ther database settings in /settings/base.py to match your mySQL configurations.

+Next, create keys.py in the settings folder adding the following lines:

+    # WARNING: SECRET CONSTANTS SHOULD NEVER BE UPLOADED TO PUBLIC REPO
+    # NOTE: keys.py should always explicitly be part of .gitignore

+    ROOT_PW = '<your_sql_pw>'
+    SECRET_KEY = '<your_own_secret_key>'

-You can use the reset-db bash script to setup the database and do the initial migration, just run it:
+You can now use the reset-db bash script to setup the database and do the initial migration, just run it like so:

     bash ~/bin/reset-db.sh

+If you want the current courses imported from the Princeton Registrar's website, you can run:

+    python3 manage.py getcourses

+Finally, you can run the server locally with:

+    python3 manage.py runserver